wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 There are several options, from simple to more complex/full featured:

-<a target="_blank" href="https://betterprogramming.pub/secure-aws-api-gateway-with-amazon-cognito-and-aws-lambda-535e7c9ffea1">blog</a>
+* <a target="_blank" href="https://betterprogramming.pub/secure-aws-api-gateway-with-amazon-cognito-and-aws-lambda-535e7c9ffea1">blog</a>

-<a target="_blank" href="https://www.youtube.com/watch?v=HtwPeFjyjPg">VIDEO: In-Depth Introduction to AWS Cognito Service & Its Components</a> by Shirish Munukuntla
+* <a target="_blank" href="https://www.youtube.com/watch?v=HtwPeFjyjPg">VIDEO: In-Depth Introduction to AWS Cognito Service & Its Components</a> by Shirish Munukuntla
+* https://trackit.io/aws-api-gateway-create-api-python-cognito-serverless/ covers install of utilities on laptop (NPM, Python, AWS CLI, Boto3, Serverless, Postman)

 ### Cognito in ReactJs Serverless in AWS Amplify